 I wanted to know everything I could about boating so I took a night class and pass my CT safe boating course.
 The teacher was not so good and the class was out of date.
 Within the next 6 months, I was the youngest Boating Instructor the State had ever had.
 I loved it!
 I loved teaching other people stuff I had so much passion for and my friends didn’t want to hear.
 So it was a great release for me to teach.
 Within a year the director of the department told me I should start my own company teaching, so I did.
 Fresh out of college I started yet another business teaching boating, Connecticut Boating Education was born.
 I taught in the classroom NASBLA certified boating course as well as navigation.
 I expanded my business to on the water training and seamanship after I got my Masters license.

-So my first boat sucked but, it was mine and it taught me a lot.
+So my first boat sucked, but it was mine, and it taught me a lot.
 It was older and had a lot of problems with the motor and other things.
-This gave me an opportunity to understand boats and how they work and in most cases don’t work.
+This gave me an opportunity to understand boats and how they work, and in most cases don’t work.
 I gained a lot of knowledge from that experience including the first time I picked it up to bring it to the marina.
-Driving down the highway not 20 minutes after I picked it up the front hatch flew open and smashed all over the boat.
-(B.O.A.T.
-Break out another thousand).
+Driving down the highway, not even 20 minutes after I picked it up, the front hatch flew open and smashed all over the boat.
+Thats when I learned that B.O.A.T. stands for Break Out Another Thousand.
 After having that for a few years I traded in for a new boat right out of the showroom.
-I went farther and did more in that boat and really opened my eyes to more destinations, but the goal was always a Hatteras.
+I went farther and did more in that boat and it really opened my eyes to more destinations, but the goal was always owning a Hatteras.

-I will be looking to expand the fleet again in the near future and continue to provide the best service and tours in the Charleston area.
+I also expanded the fleet with a party boat “Ship of Fools” and may expand the fleet again in the future.
+Who knows?
+One thing I do know is I will continue to provide the best service and tours in the Charleston area!
 I love what I do so it is not a job no matter if I’m doing a tour, teaching, or fixing a plumbing pipe or motor.
 A day on the water is always a better day than in an office.